ThreatConnect-Inc/tcex/docs/src/module_ti.rst

 ---------------------
 To retrieve all Indicators with a specific Tag from the ThreatConnect REST API, the tag name can be provided to the ``tag()`` method.
 Once the Tag object is initialized, the ``indicators()`` method retrieves all Indicators with the Tag and allows pagination over them.

-The example below retrieves all groups of type Adversary.
+The example below retrieves all indicators with a tag of Crimeware.

 .. code-block:: python
     :linenos: